radixdlt/Ignition/README.md

 ## Introduction

 This document covers the technical aspects of Ignition and does not focus so much on the economic or incentives aspect of it beyond the introduction section.
 If you would like a more detailed explanation of the economic incentives you can find it [here](https://uploads-ssl.webflow.com/6053f7fca5bf627283b582c2/65c3bfd9846b7773b8dd7148_project-Ignition-details.pdf).
-The hope is that this repository would serve as an example of what a production-ready application written in Scrypto and accompanied by a significant amount of tooling that utilizes the Rust libraries offered in `radixdlt-scrypto` looks like
+The hope is that this repository would serve as an example of what a production-ready application written in Scrypto and accompanied by a significant amount of tooling that utilizes the Rust libraries offered in `radixdlt-scrypto` looks like.
+Ignition contains a significant amount of libraries and patterns for writing interfaces, tests, and publishing logic, all of which are covered in this document.

+If you are writing a production application there are a number of sections in this document that might be of interest to you such as the [Testing](#testing) and [Publishing and Bootstrapping](#publishing-and-bootstrapping) sections which provide information on what was done for Ignition in those areas.

 In simple terms, project Ignition allows users to provide one side of liquidity and for itself to provide the other side of the liquidity.
 The protocol is not quite made to be profit-generating, its main purpose is to incentivize users to provide liquidity by providing users with several benefits: